-*******For up to date information on Fairy Creek, please follow Fairy Creek Blockade on Facebook*******
+*******For up to date information on Fairy Creek, please follow Rainforest Flying Squad on Facebook*******

-Update: The video below shows you the location of both Fairy Creek blockades and the words of spokesperson Will O’Connel show you what is at stake.
+Update: This video below shows you the location of both Fairy Creek blockades and the words of spokesperson Will O’Connel show you what is at stake.

-These people, you see, have every intention of remaining until the government of British Columbia declares this land protected.
-They simply want to save the forest for future generations.
+These people, who now call themselves the Rainforest Flying Squad, have every intention of remaining until the government of British Columbia declares this land protected.
+They simply want to save ancient forests for future generations.
 Many are also mindful that logging could cause erosion and contribute to flooding in the Port Renfrew area, an ongoing concern.

 Here is a video that the AFA has released about Fairy Creek:

-Forest protection is a never ending battle, and no doubt the AFA and WC appreciate all the help they can get.
+Forest protection is a never ending battle, and without a doubt the AFA and WC appreciate all the help they can get.
 It’s important to make a distinction here, however.
-The AFA and WC are certainly running worthy campaigns, but neither provide direct financial support to the protesters.
-The group running the blockades, for their part, are defraying their operating costs through E-transfer donations (address seen above in this story).
+They are certainly running worthy campaigns, but they do not provide direct financial support to the protesters.
+The group running the blockades, for their part, are defraying their operating costs through E-transfer donations (at the email address seen above in this story).

 Update: This video, put out by the Coastal Trail Collective, somehow escaped my attention earlier.
 It was released just before the AFA information on the current happenings in Fairy Creek.
-Will O’Connel, whose dedication and leadership in trail building efforts in the Walbran Valley are well known, guides you through a part of the Fairy Creek drainage.
+Will O’Connel, whose dedication and leadership in trail building efforts in the Walbran Valley are well known, is again the speaker here.

-The defenders believe that without a vital physical presence, the valley might ultimately be lost.
+The defenders are convinced that without a vital physical presence, this forest, and others, might ultimately be lost.
 This is a harbinger of future actions, and they are not alone!
-It isn’t difficult to get the sense that many more people are concerned about the environment today.
+It isn’t difficult to get the sense that concern for the environment is currently a rising tide.
 Younger generations, especially, are more motivated than ever before.
-Passion for nature is on the rise, and that’s wonderful to see!
+Passion for nature is building, and that’s wonderful to see!

 In the video below here, spokesperson Joshua Wright speaks to many of the questions with Jack Etkin on Citizen’s Forum…

 What’s also evident is that Premier John Horgan doesn’t seem to comprehend the urgency these protesters feel, despite the fact that all this controversy is unfolding in his home riding.
-British Columbia’s New Democrat government had been expected to be an improvement over the outgoing Liberal party, as far as environmental policies were concerned.
-In terms of the forest, however, it’s been nothing but business as usual.
+British Columbia’s New Democrat government had been expected to be a substantial improvement over the outgoing BC Liberal party, as far as environmental policies were concerned.
+In terms of the forest and on other files, however, it’s been nothing but business as usual.

 Forest Minister Doug Donaldson steadfastly refuses to stop old growth harvesting, saying that the province will not consider a moratorium of any kind.
 Months ago, his ministry asked the public for input, which was to be followed by a report with recommendations by the Old Growth Forest Review Panel.
 That panel consists of government appointees Garry Merkel and Al Gorley, and the finished report, sadly, has languished on Donaldson’s desk since April of 2020.

-Taking a cursory look at what’s happening in Fairy Creek Valley, one can assume this controversy is far from over.
-Soon after the camp was pitched, with tents juxtaposed alongside heavy equipment, the road contractors evacuated their machines cordially.
-Knowing the persistence of Teal Jones, notorious for cutting ancient forests, there is little doubt they will apply for an injunction with the goal of removing the blockade.
+Taking a cursory look at what’s happening near Fairy Creek Valley and many other locations, one can only assume this controversy is far from over.
+Soon after that first camp was pitched, tents juxtaposed alongside heavy equipment, the road contractors evacuated their machinery cordially.
+Knowing the persistence of Teal Jones, notorious for cutting ancient forests, there is little doubt they will eventually apply for an injunction with the goal of removing the blockade.

 There are, obviously, other complications, as some of the Pacheedaht also make a living from the proceeds of logging.
-From a First Nations point of view, years of colonial oppression have decimated their lands, leaving the people relatively impoverished, considering the riches that have been extracted from their coastal forests.
+There is no doubt that years of colonial oppression have decimated their lands, leaving their people relatively impoverished, considering the riches that have been extracted from their coastal forests.
 Currently, the Pacheedaht have neither condemned nor supported the blockade, though the protestors have reached out to them respectfully for their input.
 Only Pacheedaht elder Bill Jones has come out in support of the blockades so far.
-It is clear that additional input and guidance from the Pacheedaht First Nation would be useful in adding perspective, and the people on the blockades are hoping that can be accomplished soon.
+It is clear that additional input and guidance from the Pacheedaht First Nation would be useful in adding perspective, and the Rainforest Flying Squad is working toward accomplishing that connection.

-Hopefully, there will be a better solution to those problems than further destruction, because once these trees are gone, they will not be coming back.
-Port Renfrew, after all, calls itself the Tall Tree Capital of Canada.
+Hopefully, we will see a better solution to those problems than further destruction, because once these trees are gone, they will not be coming back.
+Port Renfrew, both ironically and appropriately, calls itself the Tall Tree Capital of Canada.
 Considering the current boom in eco tourism, the reality is that these trees are worth far more to future economies if they are allowed to live!
 Why not a government loan program to develop recreation and tourism instead of resource extraction?
-The alternative is the eradication of a valuable asset, which seems short sighted.
+The alternative is the eradication of a valuable asset, which seems ridiculously short sighted.

 So, you ask, what do the defenders of Fairy Creek want to see happen?
 Spokesperson Bobby Arbess summed that up well in this statement: